HritwikSinghal/ID3-tags-changer/README.md

 Note: This library uses song name as param to search on web, so make sure the song name is
       as accurate as possible for max accuracy.

+After name, if album is there in tags, it matches using it.
+After album, it matches using artist and finally using date.
+So if any of these tags is wrong, better to remove it.

 Installation:

 Clone this repository using